Skip to Content

 Key Takeaways

-• You shouldn’t feed birds salted peanuts as they can cause severe dehydration, kidney damage, and death – their small bodies can’t process salt like humans can.
+• You shouldn’t feed birds salted peanuts, as they’re toxic and can cause dehydration, kidney damage, and even death – it’s best to opt for unsalted alternatives instead.

 Can Birds Eat Salted Peanuts?